ndierckx/NOVOPlasty/README.md

 Insert size          = Total insert size of your paired end reads, it doesn't have to be accurate but should be close enough.
 Insert size auto     = (yes/no) This will finetune your insert size automatically (Default: yes) Read Length          = The read length of your reads.
-Type                 = (chloro/mito) "chloro" for chloroplast assembly and "mito for mitochondrial assembly Genome Range         = (minimum genome size-maximum genome size) The expected genome size range of the genome.
+Type                 = (chloro/chloro2/mito) "chloro" for chloroplast assembly and "mito for mitochondrial assembly.
+It is
+                       recommended to first try "chloro", and if you don't get a circularized genome or it splits in to many versions, to try "chloro2".
+This will create different contigs without circularizing Genome Range         = (minimum genome size-maximum genome size) The expected genome size range of the genome.
                        Default value for mito: 12000-20000 / Default value for chloro: 120000-170000 If the expected size is know, you can lower the range, this can be useful when there is a repetitive region, what could lead to a premature circularization of the genome.
 K-mer                = (integer) This is the length of the overlap between matching reads (Default: 38).
                        If reads are shorter then 90 bp, this value should be decreased.
                        For reads longer then 101 bp, this value can be increased, but this is not necessary.
-Insert Range         = This variation on the insert size, could lower it when the coverage is very high or raise it when the                          coverage is too low (Default: 1.45).
+Insert Range         = This variation on the insert size, could lower it when the coverage is very high or raise it when the
+                       coverage is too low (Default: 1.45).
 Insert Range strict  = Strict variation to resolve repetitive regions (Default: 1.2).
 Single/Paired        = For the moment only paired end reads are supported.
 Extended log         = Prints out a very extensive log, could be useful to send me when there is a problem  (0/1).